PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 ![image](assets/en/93.png)

-### Create a Payment Request
+#### Create a Payment Request

-In the left menu, go to Payment Request and click “ Create Payment Request”
+In the left menu, go to Payment Request and click "Create Payment Request".

 ![image](assets/en/94.png)